 Training contracts are often highly competitive, so for your best chance at success, highlight on your CV the relevant modules you took during your studies and keep up to date with the latest developments and landmark cases in family law.

-The dedicated Law Graduates section of our blog includes further CV, interview and careers advice for those applying for training contracts.
+The dedicated Law Graduates section of our blog includes further CV, interview, and careers advice for those applying for training contracts.

 Once qualified, you will be able to work for a specialist family law firm or within the family law team of a larger practice.

-• The ability to empathise while remaining professional
+• The ability to empathise while remaining professional.

-• The ability to cope with emotionally taxing situations
+• The ability to cope with emotionally taxing situations.

-• Passion for helping people and fostering relationships
+• Passion for helping people and fostering relationships.

-• Strong drafting and negotiating skills
+• Strong drafting and negotiating skills.

-• Sound research skills
+• Sound research skills.

-• Understanding and experience of litigation and other dispute resolution methods
+• Understanding and experience of litigation and other dispute resolution methods.

-• The ability to explain legal matters to clients with little or no legal knowledge
+• The ability to explain legal matters to clients with little or no legal knowledge.

-• The ability to work with people of all ages from all walks of life, including children and the elderly
+• The ability to work with people of all ages from all walks of life, including children and the elderly.

-You can browse the latest Family Lawyer jobs on TotallyLegal today, refining your search by location, salary band, PQE level and more to find the vacancies most suited to your search.
+Ready to apply?
+Browse the latest Family Lawyer jobs on TotallyLegal today, refining your search by location, salary band, PQE level and more to find the vacancies most suited to your search.